TELEVISION, STARS, AND THE SADNESS OF ASTRONAUTS

 McGowan comes up with an evocative comparison for this strange and unexpected anomaly, the blank, black sky of all the photographs, and the weird, autistic lack of outward gaze on NASA’s part.

 “It’s as if someone went to Niagara Falls,” he writes, “and the only photos they brought back were of the car they drove sitting in a nondescript parking lot.”

 The skeptics cannot prove they didn’t go, and NASA cannot prove they did.
 The connection of representation to reality is severed; and this gives us the perfect illustration of Baudrillardian hyperreality.
 In any case, it is at this point an academic question, relative to the weaponisation of space which the civilian space programme undoubtedly served to mask and fund.
 And yet, the question is one of great human interest.
-For all the journalistic fascination with how it felt to step out on to the surface of another celestial body, how much more of a story is it if courageous men were forced to live a lie for most of their lives?
+For all the journalistic fascination with how it felt to step out on to the surface of another celestial body, how much more fascinating is it if courageous men were forced to live a lie for most of their lives?